Office of Admission

 Although the College believes that most students benefit from four years of secondary education, early admission may be approved for outstanding candidates who have completed less than the traditional sequence of requirements.
 Students who will have demonstrated superior achievement upon completion of three years of secondary education and who have exhausted the advanced courses in their secondary school program may apply for early admission in the same manner as those students who will have completed four years of secondary education before enrolling at Providence College.
 In addition, early admission applicants must be recommended by their high school principal or guidance counselor on the basis of academic potential and emotional maturity.
 An admission interview is required.

 It is possible for admitted students to defer enrollment for up to one year.
-Students wishing to defer admission should write to the Office of Admission before August 1 to explain the reasons for the request.
+Students wishing to defer admission should contact the Office of Admission before August 1.
 Students whose requests are approved will be informed that they may not enroll in a post-graduate program or as a matriculated student at another institution.
 During the deferral year, however, students may earn a maximum of eight college credits.
 For purposes of determining whether credits taken during the deferral year may be counted among the credits required to graduate from Providence College, our Transfer Credit Policy will apply.

-Students granted a deferral still are expected to submit the non-refundable $700.00 enrollment fee by May 1 to secure their place in the class, and (if applicable) their merit scholarship, for the following academic year.
+Students granted a deferral still are expected to submit the non-refundable enrollment fee by the appropriate deadline to secure their place in the class, and (if applicable) their merit scholarship, for the following academic year.
 It is important to note that financial aid packages may also be modified for the following academic year.
 Students must re-apply each year for need-based financial aid and submit the CSS Profile and FAFSA by the deadlines published on our website.

 Readmission and Reinstatement